(STUDY GUIDE IS AT THE END OF THE NOTES)

 VI.
 The universal refers to single individuals, in that they ‘agree'

 with others of the same kind.
+The universal "thing" in extra-mental reality is each individual.
 But ‘agree' here, if it is to describe

 the relationship of the universal to the individuals, must mean ‘is predicable